The New Jersey Senate Judiciary Committee held an oversight hearing on the nuances of the adult-use cannabis market and medical cannabis.

 “Prices have been coming down.
 We’d like to see them come down more, Brown said.
 “We certainly held them accountable.”

-“So many in this program are telling me they’re being priced out.
+“Many in this program are telling me they’re being priced out.
 People are continuing to complain.
 Most don’t qualify for discounts,” Singleton said.

 “We are 100 percent in agreement that we need to reduce price,” Brown said.